-Table Base Information Population Approach Mathadalamy Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Table 3.4.1: Shared supporting asset allocation 3.4.1.a Description (list each individual shared asset category greater than 5%), Category of shared assets, Total amount, % allocated to pipeline, Total allocated to pipeline Actual SAP - FAMR & project cost download for Shared Assets Capex at EGP's level.
-Description (list each individual shared asset category greater than 5%) Shared asset 'Asset class description' in the FAMR were reported separately in Table 3.4.1 (e.g. Software, IT Computers Desktop etc.) Category of shared assets The 'Category of shared assets' was reported as 'Other Shared' based on the nature of the asset additions and referenced to the drop down list of categories in Table 3.3.2.
+Table Base Information Population Approach Source Mathadalagu Accumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Table 3.4.1: Shared supporting asset allocation 3.4.1.a Description (list each individual shared asset category greater than 5%), Category of shared assets, Total amount, % allocated to pipeline, Total allocated to pipeline Actual SAP - FAMR & project cost download for Shared Assets Capex at EGP's level.
+Description (list each individual shared asset category greater than 5%) Shared asset 'Asset class description' in the FAMR were reported in Table 3.4.1.
+Category of shared assets The 'Category of shared assets' was reported as 'Other Shared' based on the nature of the asset additions and referenced to the drop down list of categories in Table 3.3.2.
 Total amount Costs are collected in projects (WBS elements) in SAP based on the activity, on which an employee works or an external supplier provides goods/services.
 For shared assets the capex costs are collected in EGP's WBS element before allocating the shared asset costs to the relevant pipelines/distribution network assets.
 EGP aggregates the shared asset additions into the relevant asset classes as per the template. % allocated to pipeline The percentage allocated to the pipeline was calculated as: 'Total allocated to the pipeline' divided by the 'Total Amount' Where: • 'Total allocated to the pipeline' is defined below; and For each shared 'Asset class description' the sum of 'historical cost of asset additions' during the reporting period > 5% historical costs of Total Shared Cost Additions during the reporting period.

-12 - SHARED SUPPORTING ASSETS
+SHARED SUPPORTING ASSETS - 12

-Table Name Base Information Population Approach Cauras Mathadalagu Accumptions Reference Item Actual / Estimate Source Methodology Assumptions 'Total Amount' is defined above.
+Table Base Information Population Approach Source Methodology Accumutions Name Reference Item Actual / Estimate Source metriodology Assumptions 'Total Amount' is defined above.
 Total allocated to pipeline Shared Asset additions during the reporting period were aggregated by the 'Asset class description' field in the FAMR.